BringBackPluto/BringBackPluto.github.io/README.txt

 Product name and description:

-GitHub accounts for each team member
+GitHub accounts for each team member (usernames):